 2. Email Marketing

 Email marketing campaigns are an affordable method of reaching a targeted list of current and potential consumers and email marketing is a great way to stay top-of-mind with consumers at various points in the buying cycle.

 Most email marketing programs allow you to set up personalized, automatic campaigns which can minimize the amount of time needed to manage this marketing channel.
 It’s also very easy to track how well your campaign has done, which means that you can gauge your return on investment and make changes to improve your campaign over time.

 The only problem with email marketing is that most people have become desensitized to it and a number of email programs have stringent filters.
 To make sure your email doesn’t end up in your recipients’ junk box you’ll need to carefully word your email and send it out using reputable software.
 And of course with Canada’s strict anti-spam legislation you’ll need to have permission to contact people by email.

 3. Pay-per-click Marketing

-However, the prevalence of ad blockers and Google’s recent design changes (ads are no longer being viewed on the right hand side of the browser) it will become more and more difficult to get a good return on investment for your PPC dollar.
+However, with the prevalence of ad blockers and Google’s recent design changes (ads are no longer being viewed on the right-hand side of the browser) it will become more and more difficult to get a good return on investment for your PPC dollar.